rpm-software-management/ci-dnf-stack/README.md

 # richdeps-docker
-Docker image for testing rich dependencies in DNF/RPM
+Docker image for testing rich dependencies in DNF/RPM using the Behave framework

 ## Overview
 Each test runs in it's own container making it possible to run multiple tests